nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 ## Delete ##

-API to support the deletion of NRLS pointers.
+API to support the deletion of NRL pointers.
 This functionality is only available for providers.

 ## Delete Request Headers ##